FamilySearch/pewpew/README.md

 ### v0.5.2
 Changes:
 - Allow an unquoted number to be used when indexing into an object within an expression.
+- Change stats to go through stdout instead of stderr.

 Bugfix:
 - Fix issue where `request.body` would display the wrong file name when the request body was a file.